JaewooJoung/a/README_ENG.md

 # Arch Linux Installation Guide

-* This was made for Koreans who wants to install Arch easily with Korean Language.
+* This was made for Korean Language user who wants to install Arch easily with Korean Language.
 * If you are not Korean, you will want to change the Korean time and language to elsewhere 🥰

 ## added Dynamic SWAP size depends on your memory  (2025/01/08)